mdomorffaruk/hack_ms2_in_many_ways/ssh_bruteforce_ms2.md

-# Hack Metacploiable2 vulnarable machine: FTP BruteForce with HYDRA and CRUNDH #
+# Hack Metacploiable2 vulnarable machine: SSH BruteForce with HYDRA and CRUNDH #

 ### Tools need to install ###